msg-DAVID-GmbH/RemoteWorking/01_the_concept_of_remote_working.md

 # The concept of remote working
 ## What is it about?
-- home office
+### Some definitions
-- remote working (in German "verteiltes Arbeiten")
+- "home office", "virtual team", "remote working", (in German) "verteiltes Arbeiten"
+- [Martin Fowler](https://martinfowler.com/articles/remote-or-co-located.html): geographies of remote teams:
+    - single-site
+    - multi-site
+    - satellite workers
-- virtual team
+    - remote-first
+- Remote = "everything outside of this floor", doesn't matter if India or coffee shop around the corner - "out is out"
-- not just local changes, also temporal changes, for example opposite of "9 to 5"
+- not just local changes, also temporal changes, for example opposite of "9 to 5" = "My company gets the premium 8 hours of my day where I can focus the most."

+### Current status in the industry
 - "The future is already here - it's just not evenly distributed" (William Gibson) - what we're talking about here is the present.
 Don't let anybody tell you "maybe in the future".
-Companies with remote workers: ebay, IBM, Accenture (see "Remote" p.
+- Companies with remote workers: ebay, IBM, Accenture (see "Remote" p.
 80)
+- However: some important tech companies prefer co-located work: [Yahoo](https://www.fastcompany.com/3020930/yahoo-says-that-killing-working-from-home-is-turning-out-perfectly), Google, Netflix.
+- There's no works-for-all solution, applying working remotely depends on circumstances.
-- reason: only applies to knowledge workers with creative and thoughtful work
+- only applies to knowledge workers with creative and thoughtful work
 - offices = invention from the 18th and 19th century
-- nowadays, at least for knowledge workers, office = interruption factory
+- nowadays, at least for knowledge workers, office = perceived as interruption factory
 - "real work" is done alone in the quite / in coffee shops
 - 400h commute time per year = time to develop "basecamp" (https://launchpad.37signals.com/basecamp)
 - relatively new concept because technology only available since a couple of years: internet, cheap fast portable computers, webcamps, headsets, ...
-- Remote = "everything outside of this floor", doesn't matter if India or coffee shop around the corner - "out is out"
 - provoking thought: "As a good developer, these days you have to be able to work remotely"

-## Generally a good idea?
+## Remote working has to be learned and is not for everyone
 - new possibility of distributed work doesn't mean that every team should be remote!
 - distributed work != faster / better than co-located work
 - in many cases: gather developers around one desk = maximum performance because of quick communication paths + no technical and organizational overhead
 - also: remote working may make only sense with developers, not management or assistance (although there are digital assistants ...)
 - doesn't work in with every customer, every team member etc.
 - high level of self discipline necessary, high level of seniority, high level of self-organization: "What is the next thing I have to to to be successful?"
-- experience from senior colleague: "You cannot work remotely in the first years of your career"
+- experience from senior colleague: "You cannot work remotely in the first years of your career".
+Best thing: work co-located, then remote.
+- also holds true for remote teams: Start working co-located in one room for a while, only after that separate and work remotely.
 - "Everything that can go wrong in co-located mode can go REALLY REALLY wrong in remote-mode" (Martin Scholz)
 - remote working is learnable and has to be learned
 - focus of this workshop: cases, where distributed working is reality.

 ## Reputation
 - employees: Wanna have!
 - employers: (often) no-go
-- "good ideas only when you are all in one room" - compare to several (american) films where crisis squads lock themselfes into a room and force a solution
+- "good ideas only when you are all in one room" - compare to several (american) films where crisis squads lock themselves into a room and force a solution
 - big topic: trust.
 Employer "How can I trust them to work?" - Why would you want to work for a boss that doesn't trust you?
 Why would he want to hire people he can't trust?
 Real fear: Loss of control, power, influence, right of existence of some managers
 - security: What is more valuable: An encrypted laptop or a demotivated emplyoer?
 Knowledge is in the heads, not the hardware.
 However, "safe" VPN and infrastructure is necessary. security checklist of 37signals:
   - all computers drive encryption